Modern Places of Worship

 An exploration of architecture, faith and identity in the UK.
 Our latest project seeks to better understand the future of places of worship in the UK and their place in the community.
 Sacred spaces have historically reflected advances in art, architecture and cultural practices.
 We now ask what should a modern place of worship look like?
 What challenges do they face?
 Are they inclusive?
 What role can technology play?
 Discover more below.

 Alongside partners across the UK, the Foundation will host a series of debates, bringing together local communities and leading figures from the fields of architecture, academia, heritage, theology and government.
 From inclusive worship to sustainable design, the topics selected for each debate are deliberately wide-ranging to encourage participation and stimulate productive dialogues.
 Debates are free to attend and open to the public.
-Registration is via Eventbrite.
+Register via Eventbrite.

 - May 2016 - Bradford: An Introduction: what should a modern place of worship look like?